dballif/dballif/README.md

 Another project, that's kind of on the backburner for the moment, is a environment monitoring system for a beehive that uses MQTT to send data to a remote database.

 ## What I'm Learning Right Now:
 I'm currently studying for the CompTIA Security+ Certification.
-My goal is taking the test by the end of August 2023.
+My goal is taking the test by the end of 2023.
 Feel free to ask me how it's going.

-I've also just started learning Solidity, becuase web3 is something I don't know a ton about yet, but it seems like there are going to be some reallhy cool opporutunities there.
+I've been enjoying the TryHackMe Advent of Cyber again this year.
+It's a great way to continue brushing up on some of those security fundamentals.

 ## Completed Projects (At least for now)
 ### [Generative AI StoryBoard](https://github.com/dballif/StoryBoard)